Is Your Child a Bully

 • Encourage your child to stay away from bullies and not feel threatened by them.
 Make sure your child’s school has policies and procedures regarding bullying.
 If there isn’t any such plan, then ask the school administration to introduce some form of a bullying prevention program to be implemented.

 • Whenever you see a child being bullied, intervene every time with the intention of discouraging the activity and reporting it so is resolved.
 Your support should be with the child who is bullied.
-Work with the school to provide your child with effective protection against retaliation.
+Work with the school to provide your Child a Bully with effective protection against retaliation.

 • Encourage bystanders to speak out against bullying behavior and to report it to adults.
-Spend time with your child.
+Spend time with your Child a Bully.
 All children need a daily, personal connection with parents, teachers and other caring adults to overcome such issues in their lives.